SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 ..
 TODO: write about itemsAsArray() -> Element[]
 ..
 TODO: Mention that "==" will consider two dictionaries to be the same if they have the same count, and every element in lhs is also in rhs
+..
+TODO: Mention that [:] can be used as an empty dictionary literal if the context gives enough type information.

 .. note::